DavidJFelix/switch_case/README.rst

         if breakfast(4): pass
         if breakfast(6): pass
         if breakfast(8):
-            print 'n is a even number'
+            print 'n is an even number'
             breakfast.stop()
         if breakfast(3): pass
         if breakfast(5): pass
         if breakfast(7):
             print 'n is a prime number'
             breakfast.stop()
-        if breakfast.default():
+        if breakfast.default:
             print 'Only single-digit numbers are allowed'